 Yes, basil really is known as the king of herbs.
 Its name comes from the Greek "basileus," which translates as "royal" or "king."

-- Browse our entire crop of basil recipes.
+More to explore: Browse our entire collection of summer recipes.